Xangis/Sigmatizm/README.md

 If you have any improvements to add, or if you can help in implementing use of this application as a VST, I'd be happy to accept pull requests.

+In addition, this program was developed by one person and may have some things that are specified to my environment (library paths, for example) that could be changed to be make it easier to build from source the first time.

 In addition, if you'd like to contribute to the patch library, you are more than welcome to do so.